-While the MPCC currently surpasses the Government of Canada's 2025 target of 7% of its employees identifying as persons with disabilities, with 14.3% of staff identifying as persons with disabilities, more remains to be done.
-In the coming years, we are committed to strengthening our internal processes, as we strive to become more inclusive and accessible to the benefit of those we serve.
+While the MPCC currently surpasses the Government of Canada's 2025 target of 7% of its employees identifying as persons with disabilities, with 16% of staff identifying as persons with disabilities, we know there is still more that could be done.
+In the coming years, we remain committed to continuing to strengthen our internal processes, while striving to become more inclusive and accessible to the benefit of those we serve.
 We remain steadfast in using an approach that is trauma-informed, incorporating GBA+ principles, and viewing our work through an equity, diversity and inclusion lens.